platecms/plate-api-docs/source/includes/_posts.md

 content_type_id | The content type of the new post | Required title     | The title of the new post | Required language  | The language of the new post | Required.
-Has to be one of the languages of the site of the new post. seo_title | The SEO title of the new post |
+Has to be one of the languages of the site of the new post. slug  | The slug of the new post | Optional seo_title | The SEO title of the new post |
 seo_description | The SEO description of the new post |
+post_status  | The status of the new post | Optional.
+One of "published" or "unpublished".
+Default: "published"
  | **--Accepts [Content field parameters](#requests-for-content-objects)--** |

 ### Update post